 6. Debtors: People who are unable to pay debts incurred due to pressing lawful needs.

-7. Wayfarers and travellers: Those people who are rendered helpless out side their city.
+7. Wayfarers and travelers: Those people who are rendered helpless outside their city.

 8. In the Cause of Allah

 In the wider sense, this channel of distribution covers all methods of promoting the Islamic faith, whether through Jihad, propagating the enactment of the Islamic legislation or defending Islam through the intellectual confrontation against its opposing hostile trends.

 This channel of distribution includes the following:

 a.
 Financing Jihad activities to spread Islam and repel enemies’ attacks against Muslim countries.

 b.
 Supporting fruitful individual and collective efforts aiming at spreading Islamic rule, establishing Islamic law, and resisting plans to marginalize Islam and its law.

 c.
 Financing the Islamic centers and mosques established in non-Muslim countries, directed by faithful men with the aim of adopting valid methods to spread Islam in these countries.